kostasandrews/ExtractorFileTool/README.md

 ## Install Dependencies:

-   No dependancies need to installed apart from the built-in python module.
+   No dependancies need to be installed apart from the built-in python module.

 ## Description
 The script performs the following steps: